industrial-optimization-group/DESDEO/paper.md

 and future research directions to be incorporated with minimal architectural friction.

-DESDEO2 consolidates what were previously four separate DESDEO packages into a single, cohesive package.
+Whereas the previous DESDEO was distributed as four separate packages, each maintained in its own repository, DESDEO2 brings them together in a single repository as one cohesive package.
 Its core-logic is organized into modules that mirror the high-level roles of those predecessors [@misitano2021desdeo]: problem modeling, general utilities, scalarization-based methods, and evolutionary methods.
 Their contents, however, have been fully redesigned: we deliberately chose a clean redesign over backwards compatibility, prioritizing a solid foundation for future development over preserving the previous interfaces.
 This structure supports extensibility (C4) while keeping the code-base navigable for users and contributors (C5).

 Finally, to support usage and contribution (C5), we treat documentation and testing in DESDEO2 as integral to sustainable research software.
 The